FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 ![FRINX Machine dashboard](remove_expand.png)

-4) **lambda** task: Makes a decision on which status to choose based on the embedded port.
-In this example we will only consider ports 10000–10004, and others are ignored.
-The lambda task lets you enter a small code (lambda - function without name) into the workflow builder.
+4) **lambda** task: This task makes a decision about which status to choose based on the embedded port.
+In this example, we only consider ports 10000–10004 while others are ignored.
+The lambda task lets you enter a small code (lambda function without name) into the workflow builder.

-In this case, if the specified port is both greater than or equal to 10000 and less than 10005, the status chosen is *keep working*.
+    In this case, if the specified port is both greater than or equal to 10000 and less than 10005, the chosen status is *keep working*.
 Otherwise, the status is *end*.
 This status is the output of the lambda and the input for the next task or sub-workflow.

-> Sub-workflows are similar to classic workflows, but inside of another workflow.
-The workflow that we are creating can also be used as a building block for another workflow, becoming a sub-workflow itself.
-In this manner, we can layer and reuse previously created workflows.
+    > Sub-workflows are similar to classic workflows, but inside of another
+    > workflow.
+The workflow that we are creating can also be used as a building
+    > block for another workflow, becoming a sub-workflow itself.
+In this
+    > manner, we can layer and reuse previously created workflows.

-In the **Input parameters** tab and the **Lambda value** field, enter: `${workflow.input.port}`.
-This indicates that the task should work with what was entered in the **port** field in the input of this workflow.
+    In the **Input parameters** tab and the **Lambda value** field, enter the
+    following: `${workflow.input.port}`.
+This indicates that the task should use the value entered in the **port** field in the input of this workflow.
 (We will cover this later, in section 7.)

-In the **Script expression** field, enter a small function which we described above.
+    In the **Script expression** field, enter the following function described
+    above:
 ```
 if ($.lambdaValue >= 10000 && $.lambdaValue < 10005) {
   return {value: 'other'}